Mindfulness is a Tool for Overcoming Overwhelming Emotions

-And whether or not you get any sort of response – you’ll at least have shifted your perspective from fighting what’s going on, to wondering (without judgment) what’s going happening within you.
+And whether or not you get any sort of response – you’ll at least have shifted your perspective from fighting what’s going on, to wondering (without judgment) what’s happening inside you.

 Humans experience changing emotions at every moment of the day.
 It’s a part of our humanity, and it’s a part of learning to live life.
 When we experience negativity and upsetting emotions, rather than choosing to push ourselves even further down, with badgering self-talk and hurtful judgments, we can use our awareness and self-love to help overcome these moments.